 From timeless icons to everyday essentials, Crucial Cars examines the vehicles we can't live without.
 In this installment, we head down memory lane to appreciate the remarkably practical, but fun-to-drive Honda Accord EX, and trace its evolution through the years.

-The Accord EX first appeared on our shores as a high-end version of the fourth-generation Accord, which is still a great-looking car, by the way.
-This was back when Honda was light-years ahead of just about everyone on the design and engineering fronts.
-You got a standard sunroof, upgraded interior trim and extra speakers for the stereo, which would become the basic formula for most EX Accords to follow.
-Oh, and you got a little extra under the hood, too, culminating with the 140-horsepower engine fitted in '92 and '93.
-It was a tantalizing taste of things to come, and even today, I wouldn't mind picking up a well-cared-for EX from this generation.
-Goodness, Hondas were gems back in the day, were they not?
+The Accord EX first appeared on in the U.S. as a high-end version of the fourth-generation Accord.
+This was back when Honda was light years ahead of just about everyone on the design and engineering fronts.
+A standard sunroof, upgraded interior trim, and extra speakers for the stereo would become the basic formula for most EX Accords to follow, along with a little extra under the hood with a 140-horse engine in '92 and '93.
+It was a tantalizing taste of things to come.

 The Accord went all futuristic with its styling for the fifth-generation model, and the EX continued to lead the way.
-The '94 and '95 Accord EX shared a particularly attractive set of alloy wheels, and all EX Accords from this generation boasted the first application of dual-overhead-cam four-cylinder with variable valve timing technology, or DOHC VTEC for short.
-The sharp triangular taillights got a bit generic with the '96 refresh, but the engine -- same one that put that silly grin on my dad's face -- was still a highlight, and the EX's six-speaker stereo was amplified by Alpine for crisp, clear sound.
-Let me tell you something, driving a fifth-gen Accord EX with the sunroof open, the stereo cranking and the VTEC on boil might be the best time you'll ever have in a top-selling family car.
+The '94 and '95 Accord EX shared a particularly attractive set of alloy wheels, and all EX Accords from this generation boasted the first application of dual-overhead-cam four-cylinder with variable valve timing technology (DOHC VTEC).
+The sharp triangular taillights got a bit more generic with the '96 refresh, and the EX's six-speaker stereo was amplified by Alpine for crisp, clear sound.
+Driving a fifth-gen Accord EX with the sunroof open, the stereo cranking and the VTEC on boil might be the best time you'll ever have in a top-selling family car.

 The Accord got bigger for '98, but not too big, with the four-cylinder engine swelling to 2.3 liters but carrying over that DOHC VTEC technology.
 In fact, all four-cylinder Accords shared in the VTEC love this time around, but the EX continued to offer its exclusive sunroof, trim and stereo upgrades.
-If you ask me, this was the last time that the Accord's dimensions were just right.
-It had plenty of room in the backseat, but it wasn't that big on the outside, and it maintained Honda's traditional low cowl for superior outward visibility.
+Despite plenty of room in the backseat, it wasn't that big on the outside, and maintained Honda's traditional low cowl for superior outward visibility.
 Throw in a five-speed manual that positively glided from gate to gate, and you had an all-around package that was still tough to beat.

 Have you ever owned a 1990-'02 Accord EX?
 Have a different take on how Honda's been doing since then?